New neighbourhood teams would improve patient access to GPs and NHS, report says

 A study commissioned by NHS England calls for a more streamlined system for the way people access NHS urgent care in England.

-The current GP system “is not fit for purpose”, according to a review, which recommends new neighbourhood teams to improve access for patients.
+The current NHS system for seeking care “is not fit for purpose”, according to a review, which recommends new neighbourhood teams to improve access for patients.

-The “stocktake” commissioned by NHS England and led by practising GP Dr Claire Fuller said the current system is “fragmented and causing frustration among patients and staff”.
+The “stocktake” commissioned by NHS England and led by practising GP Dr Claire Fuller said the current system is “fragmented and causing frustration” for patients wanting GP appointments, and also frustrates staff.

 It calls for a more streamlined system for the way people access NHS urgent care in England, bringing together online advice, community pharmacies, GP surgeries, out of hours, urgent treatment centres and NHS 111.